 This prize was established in 2003.
 The award will consist of a prize of $1,000 and a commemorative plaque that will be presented at the CAIMS • SCMAI Annual Meeting.
 The recipient will be invited to give a plenary lecture at the Annual Meeting in the year of the award.
 A travel allowance will be provided.

 Nominations will be evaluated annually by the Research Prize Committee; their decisions are final.
 Nomination packages should provide evidence of research excellence by the nominee in applied or industrial mathematics.
 The committee may seek advice from experts as needed.

 Nominations shall consist of:

 - a title for the nomination designating research contributions in a specific area,

-- a summary of the contributions in the form of a five-line press release,
+- a media summary of the research contributions (five-line press release),

-- a detailed description (no longer than two pages) of the research contributions of the nominee in the specified area,
+- a detailed description (maximum two pages) of the research contributions of the nominee in the specified area,

-- a curriculum vitae including the list of publications, four reprints.
+- a curriculum vitae including the list of publications

 To submit an application for this award, go to Open Nominations page.